Privacy glossary

 • Brave’s built-in ad blocker—Brave Shields—can block malicious and deceptive advertising, partly through the use of filter lists.
 It’s also more secure than browser extensions, which can themselves introduce new security risks.

 • Brave automatically upgrades connections to the more secure HTTPS.
-Look for the lock icon in your browser’s address bar, or check that the URL begins with https:// (not “http://”).
-These signs indicate that your data is encrypted during transfer.
-This isn’t a guarantee your data is stored encrypted, but it might improve the odds.
+Check that the URL begins with https:// (not “http://”).
+This indicates that your data is encrypted during transfer.
+While this isn’t a guarantee your data is stored encrypted, it might improve the odds.

 Ready for a better Internet?